ElioFernandez/CustomConfirmButton/README.md

 # Custom Confirm Button
-Custom button with a dynamic and fun touch when interacting with it.
+🎉 button with a dynamic and fun touch when interacting with it.
 Lottie files were used so that, upon tapping the button, it performs an action and plays an animation, resulting in a simple yet visually appealing design.

 Support by: